SimonDanielV/aws-ubuntu-server-setup/README.md

 RewriteRule ^ https://%{SERVER_NAME}%{REQUEST_URI} [END,NE,R=permanent]
 ```

-Now your alias will be redirected to the domain that is secured by an HTTPS
+Now your Alias will be redirected to the domain that is secured by an HTTPS
 connection.
 Note: don't forget to add the ServerAlias `example.com.conf` as
 well.